Luke-Marques/Renty/README.md

 # Renty

+This collaborative project aims to scrape property data from major property listing sites (beginning with rightmove.com), and use this data to assess the property market.

+---

-## Goal
+## Goals

-Provide historic data about the propery market
+### Provide historic data about the propery market

 - Bedrooms : Card/Search
 - Property Type (House, Flat, etc) : Card